Tivoli Green Specific Area Plan Planning scheme amendment and planning approval

 Supporting the spatial framework, the Specific Area Plan includes specific development provisions for the higher density area.
 This will create a built character defined by high-quality, interesting but compact streetscapes, with good solar access and privacy.

-The rezoning and Specific Area Plan were approved in August 2018, and ERA is now involved in the preparation of subdivision applications to implement the development framework vision.
+The rezoning and Specific Area Plan were approved in August 2018, and ERA is now involved in preparing subdivision applications to implement the development framework vision.